-- The colloquial phrase "air conditioner" is the consumer name used to describe an air-cooling
+- "air conditioner" is the colloquial-consumer name used to describe an air-cooling appliance.

 - Heat pumps with their outside loops connected to soil (rather than air) go by the name of ground-source heat pumps.

 - when in heating mode during the winter, the soil 2m (6f) below the surface provides much more heat